The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking

 \section{Conclusion}

 In this paper, we have derived a TPHD filter for general target-generated measurements by approximating the posterior density by a Poisson density using direct KLD minimization without using PGFLs.
 The proposed TPHD filter is able to output the trajectory estimates of both point and extended targets simultaneously.
 In addition, we have proposed an implementation of this filter based on a Gamma Gaussian Inverse Wishart mixture model.
 Considering the tracking efficiency, a $L$-scan approximate version is proposed to reduce the computational cost.
-Finally, the simulation and experimental results proved that the proposed TPHD filter has a robust performance in coexisting point and extended target scenarios. \appendices
+Finally, the simulation and experimental results proved that the proposed TPHD filter has a robust performance in coexisting point and extended target scenarios. {A line of future work is to develop and implement TPHD filters for more general dynamic models, including the case in which the transition density depends not only on the current state, but in past states of the trajectory.} \appendices

 We aim to prove Proposition 1 by finding the Poisson density that best fits the posterior by minimizing the KLD, similar to the approaches in \cite{Angel2019TPHD,Angel2015KLD}.
 We commence by writing the predicted PHD for targets as